fireinrain/github-trending/TrendsHist.md

 ## Javascript

+* 【2025-12-05】[ollm / OpenComic](https://github.com/ollm/OpenComic) - Comic and Manga reader, written with Node js and using Electron
 * 【2025-11-11】[hotheadhacker / no-as-a-service](https://github.com/hotheadhacker/no-as-a-service) - No-as-a-Service (NaaS) is a simple API that returns a random rejection reason.
 Use it when you need a realistic excuse, a fun “no,” or want to simulate being turned down in style.
 * 【2025-11-11】[marko\-js / marko](https://github.com/marko-js/marko) - A declarative, HTML\-based language that makes building web apps fun
 * 【2025-11-11】[Stremio / stremio\-addon\-sdk](https://github.com/Stremio/stremio-addon-sdk) - 🧙 A Node js SDK for creating and publishing Stremio add\-ons